LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 Debugging failed tests
 ----------------------

-Debugging of failed unit tests is usually easy if you use assertions as the reason for the assertion failures is printed out.
-Thus, use preferably the `test/2-3` dialects with `true(Assertion)` or `deterministic(Assertion)` outcomes.
+Debugging of failed unit tests is simplified by using test assertions as the reason for the assertion failures is printed out.
+Thus, use preferably the `test/2-3` dialects with `true(Assertion)`, `deterministic(Assertion)`, `subsumes(Expected, Result)`, or `variant(Term1, Term2)` outcomes.
 If a test checks multiple assertions, you can use the predicate `assertion/2` in the test body.

-In order to debug failed unit tests, start by compiling the unit test objects and the code being tested in debug mode.
+If the assertion failures don't provide enough information, you can use the `debugger` tool to debug failed unit tests.
+Start by compiling the unit test objects and the code being tested in debug mode.
 Load the debugger and trace the test that you want to debug.
 For example, assuming your tests are defined in a `tests` object and that the identifier of test to be debugged is `test_foo`:

 	| ?- logtalk_load(debugger(loader)).
 	...